esmero/archipelago-documentation/docs/annotations.md

 Archipelago extends [Annotorius](https://github.com/recogito/annotorious) to provide W3C-compliant Web Annotations for Digital Objects.
 These annotations can be added per image (when multiple), edited for text and shape adjustments, and saved/discarded using the regular Edit mode (bonus: temp storage that persists when you log out and come back in your session).
 Archipelago also exposes a full API for WebAnnotations, that keeps track of which Images (referenced in the [Strawberryfield](../docs/strawberryfields.md) @ `as:image`) were annotated and creates the W3C valid entries inside your Digital Object's JSON (@ `ap:annotationCollection`).

+_Note: For any image-based Digital Objects you would like to apply annotations to, the Digital Object `type` must be setup to display the image file(s) using the Open SeaDragon viewer.
+More information about about Managing Display Modes in Archipelago can be found [here](../docs/webformsasinput.md#manage-display).
+Please stay tuned for updates announcing web annotation integration for Mirador 3._

 ### Enabling Annotations
 1. Navigate to Admin --> Structure --> Content types --> Digital Object --> Manage Display and select the "Digital Object Full view" mode. `https://yoursite.org/admin/structure/types/manage/digital_object/display/digital_object_viewmode_fullitem`
 	![annotations step 1](../imgs/annotations_step1.jpg)
-2. On the “Fragola” row, click on the small gear icon on the far right, which will be open the configurations for this display type.
+2. On the **“Fragola”** row, click on the small gear icon on the far right, which will be open the configurations for this display type.
-3. Select the “Enable loading/editing of W3C webAnnotations” option.
+3. Select the **“Enable loading/editing of W3C webAnnotations”** option.
 	![annotations step 2](../imgs/annotations_step2.jpg)
-   - *Learn more about the JSON format of WebAnnotations here: https://www.w3.org/TR/annotation-model/#index-of-json-keys.
+   - _Learn more about the JSON format of WebAnnotations here: https://www.w3.org/TR/annotation-model/#index-of-json-keys._
-3. Under "What tool to enable", select either the Rectangular or Polygon (freehand drawing) tool for your annotation style.
+3. Under **"What tool to enable"**, select either the Rectangular or Polygon (freehand drawing) tool for your annotation style.
 4. Select the 'Update' button in this configurations section.
 5. Also **Save** your settings using the button at the bottom of the page.